 The Dragon Chamber, 2 Circular Road, Singapore 049358

 Making dinner theatre fun and engaging, this pop-up themed restaurant has taken us through mystery murders, wonderland adventures and whimsical fairy tales through the years.
 Spend a night with them and you’ll never be bored, thanks to the interactive surprises and non-stop entertainment you’re treated to.
-Next up for the unique, immersive dining experience?
-Around The World in 80 Days for Valentine’s Day in 2021.
+What’s new with the unique, immersive dining experience, you ask?
+Around The World in 80 Days by Jules Verne: Book Analysis Workshop.
 Time to dial up the intrigue and romance!

 Andsoforth, secret location will be revealed 24 hours before

 Fancy a cosy dinner for two with the twinkling night sky as your backdrop?
-Board the private Stardust Cabin and tuck into a four-course meal that’ll take you on a 90-minute journey from Faber Peak to Sentosa.
-Other options include seven local dishes as part of the Singapore Flavours Cabin experience, and the luxe Champagne Cabin that’ll have you enjoying a bottle of bubbly and tapas nibbles.
+Board your own private cable car cabin and tuck into a four-course meal that’ll take you on a 60-minute journey from the top of Mount Faber to Sentosa.
+Options include the Singapore Flavours Cabin, the Champagne Cabin with Modern European food, and the Stardust Cabin.
 Did someone say love is in the air?

 So you think you know your spells?
 Or perhaps you’re still waiting (in vain) for a letter from a particular magical institution.
 Jump on your broomstick and fly over to this wonderful world of wizardry.
 While its interior may not be totally witchy, you’ll get to geek out over all things Harry Potter.
-The menu also features whimsically-named items like greens from Hagrid’s pumpkin patch, dragon milk cheese sticks and Hedwig’s secret message.
+The menu also features whimsically-named items like greens from Hagrid’s pumpkin patch, dragon milk cheese sticks and house elves special pork ribs.
 Plus, let’s not forget the potions (non-alcoholic) and poisons (alcoholic) for you to sip on.

 Platform 1094, 1094 Serangoon Road, Singapore 328192

-This airplane-themed restaurant is a unique dining experience, especially since it’s hidden amidst the bustle of the Arab Street area.
-Combining the in-flight ambience and first class service with expertly prepared Japanese food, the place offers sushi, sashimi and seasonal treats.
+This aeroplane-themed restaurant is a unique dining experience, especially since it’s hidden amidst the bustle of the Arab Street area.
+Combining the in-flight ambience and first-class service with expertly prepared Japanese food, the place offers sushi, sashimi and seasonal treats.
 Oh, and did we mention the space is inspired by an 80-year-old aircraft?
-Head in and let the attendants welcome you on board, we say.
+If you miss the allure of travel, head in and let the attendants welcome you on board, we say.